8n8/bigwebthing/README.md

 ## Message header encoding for transmission

-The same as for local storage, except the hashes and secret keys of the encrypted binaries are stored alongside the hashes of plaintext binaries.
+The same as for local storage, except the hashes, urls and secret keys of the encrypted binaries are stored alongside the hashes of plaintext binaries.

 ## Message edit encoding